AmateurIndian/Paper_Reviews/README.md

 # Amateur Academic Paper Reviews

-Short reviews of scientific papers in the field of Machine Learning and Data Mining
+Short reviews of scientific papers in the field of Machine Learning and Data Mining.

 _**PS**, I am no academician and the comments here are personally mine and out of love and interest of the developments in the field of Machine Learning.
 They're not professional and I would always love **feedback and comments**.
-The purpose of this is to **spike interest in academic research** and **highlight the amazing achievements** of some of the most brilliant minds out there._
+The purpose of this is to **spike interest in academic research** and **highlight the amazing achievements** of some of the most brilliant minds out there.
+My aim is to make this an **open source** platfrom for people to share their reviews. _

 ### Papers Reviewed